Decent-Partners/Decent-overview/README.md

 - Anyone can propose a project to the cooperative.
 - Proposals assign some rights to the fund in return for receiving a grant (e.g NFTs).
 - These NFTs are held in a reserve that #neversellsout.
-- You build reputation by delivering stuff, becoming a 'partner' in the process.
+- You build reputation by proposing and delivering projects, becoming a 'partner' in the process.
 - Partners ultimately govern the multisig which ensures governance decentralises over time.
 - Rinse and repeat...